Contents

 The Livingstone Memorial is a monument located in Ujiji, near the shores of Lake Tanganyika.

-The monument commemorates the meeting between explorer Dr. David Livingstone and journalist Henry Morton Stanley in 1871.
+The monument commemorates the 1871 meeting between explorer Dr David Livingstone and journalist Henry Morton Stanley.

-Is famously known for the greeting “Dr. Livingstone, I presume?”
+It is famously known for the greeting “Dr Livingstone, I presume”

-Visitors can see the memorial and learn about the history of the area and the meeting that brought it international fame.
+Visitors can view the memorial and learn about the area’s history and the meeting that brought it international fame.

 Bismarck Rock

-Bismarck Rock is a large rock formation located in the city of Mwanza.
+Bismarck Rock is a large rock formation in Mwanza.

-It is named after Otto von Bismarck, the German chancellor who oversaw the colonization of Tanzania.
+It is named after Otto von Bismarck, the German chancellor who oversaw the colonisation of Tanzania.

 Visitors can see the rock and learn about its history and significance in the context of Tanzania’s colonial past.